berickson/sim_car/README.md

 # sim_car
 New version of my http:/berickson/fake_car simulator targeting ROS 2.
-This is currently in early development and works with Galactic.
+This is currently in early development and targeting Humble.
+It currently also works with Galactic.

 My goal is to make a series of Gazebo models, worlds, and plugins to simulate my robots for test.

 ## Getting Started

-- install ROS2 Galactic desktop full, see https://docs.ros.org/en/galactic/Installation.html
+- install ROS2 Humble desktop full, see https://docs.ros.org/en/humble/Installation.html
-- make a workspace, see https://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html
+- make a workspace, see https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html
 - clone this repo into your workspaces src folder
 - cd workspace folder
 - install dependencies